-$$\forall (\alpha = \tau) \ \forall (\beta \geqslant \tau') \ \alpha \rightarrow \beta$$
+$$\forall (\alpha = \tau) \forall (\beta \ge \tau') \alpha \to \beta$$ a variable can be instantiated if the subtype at which it is introduced is reached by descending only on the right of arrows, and following only flexible quantification.

 Moreover, since our convention respects the variance of constructors, it is always clear when a type variable can be instantiated by \sqsubseteq in an inlined type.
-This is quite useful, as the simplest instances of the type can be predicted without knowing the full definition of the ML^F instance relation.
+This is quite useful, as the simplest instances of the type can be predicted without knowing the full definition of the MLF instance relation.
 Indeed, disregarding non-arrow constructors for simplicity, the following simple rule holds: